deifyed/naVi/README.md

 - Where can I get an OpenAI token?
     > https://platform.openai.com/
-- I'm already using the `<C-n>` keybinding.
-How can I change it?
-    > You can't yet.
-I'm new to Lua and the NeoVim API.
-Getting there though.
 - Can naVi close nVim for me?
     > AI has come far, but not that far.
+We'll have to wait for human alignment before attempting this.